 - There is a 25 pin model available.

 - Data travels at a speed of 150 kilobits per second.

 It allows the transmission of video and audio from the device to the display screen.
 It is an advanced technology developed as an alternative to DVI and VGA.

 A Display Port can be seen on laptops, desktops, tablets, monitors, etc. It has a 20-pin connector and offers better resolution than the DVI port.

 Its latest version is DisplayPort 1.3 which can handle resolutions up to 7680 X 4320.

-It carries uncompressed video and compressed / uncompressed audio.
+It carries uncompressed video and compressed/uncompressed audio.
 19 pins are available in these ports.
-Its latest version is HDMI 2.0 which is used to carry digital video signal up to 4096×2160 resolution and 32 audio channels.
+Its latest version is HDMI 2.0 which is used to carry digital video signals up to 4096×2160 resolution and 32 audio channels.

-Through USB port, we can connect almost all types of external devices like hard disk, printer, monitor, keyboard, mouse etc.
+Through USB port, we can connect almost all types of external devices like hard disk, printer, monitors, keyboards, mouse, etc.